Punjabi language: Eastern Punjabi

 "Eastern Punjabi" refers to the varieties of Punjabi spoken in Pakistani Punjab (specifically Northern Punjabi), most of Indian Punjab, the far-north of Rajasthan and on the northwestern border of Haryana.
 It includes the dialects of Majhi, Malwai, Doabi, Puadhi and the extinct Lubanki.

-Sometimes, Dogri and Kangri are grouped into this category.

 Western Punjabi

-"Western Punjabi" or "Lahnda" (lit. 'western') is the name given to the diverse group of Punjabi varieties spoken in the majority of Pakistani Punjab, the Hazara region, most of Azad Kashmir and small parts of Indian Punjab such as Fazilka.
+"Western Punjabi" or "Lahnda" (lit. 'western') is the name given to the diverse group of Punjabi varieties spoken in the majority of Pakistani Punjab, the Hazara region, most of Azad Jammu and Kashmir and small parts of Indian Punjab such as Fazilka.
 These include groups of dialects like Saraiki, Pahari-Pothwari, Hindko and the extinct Inku; common dialects like Jhangvi, Shahpuri, Dhanni and Thali which are usually grouped under the term Jatki Punjabi; and the mixed variety of Punjabi and Sindhi called Khetrani.

 Depending on context, the terms Eastern and Western Punjabi can simply refer to all the Punjabi varieties spoken in India and Pakistan respectively, whether or not they are linguistically Eastern/Western.

 Phonology

-While a vowel length distinction between short and long vowels exists, reflected in modern Gurmukhi orthographical conventions, it is secondary to the vowel quality contrast between centralised vowels //ɪ ə ʊ// and peripheral vowels //iː eː ɛː aː ɔː oː uː// in terms of phonetic significance.
+While a vowel length distinction between short and long vowels exists, reflected in modern orthographical conventions, it is secondary to the vowel quality contrast between centralised vowels //ɪ ə ʊ// and peripheral vowels //iː eː ɛː aː ɔː oː uː// in terms of phonetic significance.